 How to Use Horseradish for Sinus Infection?

-Start with lower dosage, as low as ¼ tsp.
+Start with a lower dosage, as low as ¼ tsp.

 - Grate fresh horseradish root to get ¼ tsp of the grated herb.